MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/pidtagreportdispositionmode-canonical-property.md

 **Aplica-se a**: Outlook 2013 | Outlook 2016

-Indica o descarte do recebimento de mensagens que solicitam recebimentos.
+Indica a disposição do recibo para mensagens que solicitam recibos.

 |||
 |:-----|:-----|